 The household income can change when a borrower is removed and your mortgage lender will want to know that you’re still able to repay the loan balance.
 The remaining borrower must re-qualify if he or she has not made payments alone for at least six months.
 More specific circumstances that require income re-qualification are as follows.

 - When removal of the borrower is considered a home sale.
 Some lenders require mortgage notes that state if a borrower is removed, the loan must be paid off.
 In this case, the remaining borrower must prove income.

 - You assumed the FHA loan less than six months ago.

-- You otherwise acquired the home and FHA loan less than six months ago, but it was not considered a sale, such as in the cases of divorce or death of a co-borrower.
+- You otherwise acquired the home and FHA loan less than six months ago, but it was not considered a sale.
+This happens in cases of divorce or death of a co-borrower.

 In these cases, removing a borrower from the loan and title are allowed, but the remaining borrower must prove they can still afford the payment.

 You can remove a borrower without submitting income documentation to re-qualify.
 In general, you must remove the borrower from the title and show your payment history to prove you have made at least six payments from your own funds, without the help of the removed borrower.

 - You assumed the home and FHA loan more than six months ago, and can document you made all the monthly mortgage payments from your own funds.

 If you make at least six mortgage payments on your own, you will have an easier qualification process when removing a c0-borrower with the FHA streamline refinance.

 If you have an FHA loan, an FHA streamline is the quickest way to take advantage of today’s low rates.
 Even if you recently removed a borrower from title, it’s still very possible you will qualify to drop your rate and payment.